Easy Checkout responsive design

 From paper to functional prototypes

 Then we needed to see things taking shape, something less abstract, to keep the conversation going and maintaining a certain sense of progress.
 This moment, I came with a type of prototype that proved to be very handful, one built using Bootstrap (HTML + CSS).
 It was not too polished… a bit ugly to be honest, but it validated things like information architecture, flows and responsive layouts early on.
-As a bonus, people inside the company could access the prototype form their own devices.

 Visual design was defined direct on the prototype.
 Parallel to that, the implementation begun.
 I seated every day with one dedicated web dev, and we tweaked things and implemented then on the go, while making some major definitions.